yabinmeng/dseutilities/scripts/specific_purpose/ssl/certchain.to.keystore/README.md

 # Overview

-In some cases, when we use a centralized, enterprise-level certificate management tool/utility, the tool/utility is able to generate a single combined (private) key and certificate chain file for a particular server node.
+In some cases, when using a centralized, enterprise-level certificate management tool/utility, the tool/utility is able to generate a single combined (private) key and certificate chain file for a particular server node.
 Most likely, such a single combined file has the following component:

 * Private key for the requested node
 * Singed certificate for the requested node